| | | | |

 unmarred wedded life, religion had been a potent and

+holy influence.
 The true Israelite need not fear the

 ridicule of the world for his is a lover of peace, Ohav